Everest Base Camp

 • Khumbu glacier

-• Moraines and rocky trial
+• Moraines and Rocky's trial

 • Mesmerizing view of Lhotse, Nuptse, Makalu, Cho Oyu, Pumori, Thamserkhu